Reesy/ts-express-tdd-docker-nginx/README.md

 This is a small project to test nginx, I want to use docker-compose to host a non-trivial example of serving a front end, backend and a database (in this case mongoDB).

-It has a mongo database that stores a user name and an associated email address, there is an insertion and delection REST API, as well as a GET request for all the users.
+It has a mongo database that stores a user name and an associated email address, there is an insertion and deletion REST API, as well as a GET request for all the users.

 The react frontend was bootstrapped using create-react-app.